 Get your heart pumping with Studio Three's free, cardio-infused yoga and aerobics classes, now broadcast live daily from the boutique fitness studio's Instagram account in lieu of in-person classes.
 Check out their Instagram story for daily updates about scheduling.
 (Bonus: each class comes with a link to an accompanying Spotify playlist to set the right pump-up mood.)

-This women-owned studio in Logan Square offered virtual classes even before the coronavirus outbreak, and now has temporarily moved all its instruction online.
+This women-owned studio in Logan Square offered virtual classes long before now, and now has temporarily moved all its instruction online.
 Each day, you can choose from "energetic," "balanced," "restorative" and other similarly-themed courses.
 A single class costs $22 if you'd like to give the studio a try; otherwise, you can nab unlimited classes for $108 a month.

 Experience the West Loop studio's wide range of classes, fit for various levels of interest and ability, from the comfort of your living room with Bare Feet Live.
 Anyone can drop in to a digital class for the reduced price of $18 per session.